Subdivision Directional Fields

 \paragraph{Discussion: refinable Hodge decomposition}

 Given the insights of the mean-curl representation, there is a subtle, yet important, distinction between the way DEC and FEM treat the Hodge decomposition, which we need to make in order to properly define subdivision for PCVFs in $\mathcal{X}$.
-The DEC hodge decomposition decomposes a $1$-form $z_1 \in \mathcal{Z}_1$ into pointwise $z_0 \in \mathcal{V}$, harmonic part $z_h$, and \emph{integrated} $z_2 \in \mathcal{F}^{\ast}$ (the equivalent of $\mathcal{Z}_2$).
+The DEC Hodge decomposition factors a $1$-form $z_1 \in \mathcal{Z}_1$ into pointwise $z_0 \in \mathcal{V}$, harmonic part $z_h$, and \emph{integrated} $z_2 \in \mathcal{F}^{\ast}$ (the equivalent of $\mathcal{Z}_2$).
 They further rely on refinable function spaces to perform subdivision (Section~\ref{subsec:subdivision-exterior-calculus}).
-For this, using integrated $\mathcal{F}^{\ast}$ is the correct choice (note that SEC subdivides the curl $L_2z_2$ rather than $z_2$ itself), since $\mathcal{Z}_2$ admits a natural refinable hierarchy by triangle quadrisection.
-The pointwise dual $2$-forms do not admit a refinable structure in this manner, and subdividing them directly can constitute as a ``variational crime''.
+For this, using integrated $\mathcal{F}^{\ast}$ is the correct choice, since $\mathcal{Z}_2$ admits a natural refinable hierarchy by triangle quadrisection.
+The pointwise dual $2$-forms do not admit a refinable structure in this manner, and subdividing them directly would constitute as a ``variational crime''.